About Us

 Radu Albu-Comanescu (Romania) is a Lecturer in European Integration at the ‘Babeş-Bolyai’ University of Cluj-Napoca, Romania.
 His research focuses on European construction, state-building, international relations and cultural diplomacy.
 Read Radu’s articles here.

-Alina Bârgăoanu (Romania) was a Marcin Król Fellow 2021/2022 at Visegrad Insight, a Romanian communication scholar, and Dean of the College of Communication and Public Relations, National University of Political Studies and Public Administration, Bucharest.
-She is currently a member of the advisory board of the European Digital Media Observatory and of the European Commission expert group on tackling disinformation and promoting digital literacy through education and training.
+Alina Bârgăoanu (Romania) is a Marcin Król Fellow 2021/2022 at Visegrad Insight.
+Romanian communication scholar and Dean of the College of Communication and Public Relations in Bucharest, she is a member of the advisory board of the European Digital Media Observatory and of the European Commission expert group on tackling disinformation and promoting digital literacy through education and training.
 Her research centres on the effects of populist politics in Europe as well as assessing the European Union’s attempts to maintain liberal order.
 Read Alina’s articles here.

 Bohdan Bernatskyi (Ukraine) is a Future of Ukraine Fellow at Visegrad Insight.
-Senior Lecturer in International Law at the National University of Kyiv-Mohyla Academy and Ostroh Academy.
-He is a legal practitioner and helps the Ukrainian government and Members of Parliament in the fields of sanctions and transitional justice reforms.
+Senior Lecturer in International Law at the National University of Kyiv-Mohyla Academy and Ostroh Academy, he is a legal practitioner and helps the Ukrainian government and MPs in the fields of sanctions and transitional justice reforms.
 His academic interests include human rights, the functioning of political parties and countermeasures in international relations.
 Read Bohdan’s articles here.

 Spasimir Domaradzki (Poland/Bulgaria) is an Assistant Professor of Political Science and International Relations at Lazarski University in Warsaw.
 In 2007, he received his PhD in International Relations from the Jagiellonian University in Kraków.
 Read Spasimir’s articles here.

-Roch Dunin-Wąsowicz (Poland) is a Lecturer (Assistant Professor) in Sociology at the UCL Social Research Institute (IOE, UCL’s Faculty of Education and Society) and a Research Associate at the Conflict and Civicness Research Group at LSE IDEAS.
-He has a track record of academic evidence-based research in the field of sociology with a focus on civil society, migration and European integration.
-In the past, he studied the social organization and civic identity of Polish migrants in the UK post-2004, the political mobilisation of Ukrainian migrants in Poland after Euromaidan, the social repercussions of Brexit in the UK, and grassroots civic activism across Europe.
-Dr Dunin-Wąsowicz’s academic training is in political sociology.
-He graduated from the New School for Social Research in New York City and obtained his PhD from the London School of Economics and Political Science.
+Roch Dunin-Wąsowicz (Poland) is an Assistant Professor in Sociology at the UCL Social Research Institute and a Research Associate at the Conflict and Civicness Research Group at LSE IDEAS.
+Roch has graduated from the New School for Social Research in New York City and obtained his PhD from the London School of Economics and Political Science.
 His current research interests cover transnational entrepreneurs and businesses working towards civic end-goals in support of Ukraine, as well as how in the context of populism, social movements channel civic discontent, counter de-democratization, and enhance democratic resilience in Europe.
+Read Roch’s articles here

 Jan Farfal (Poland) is a Marcin Król Fellow 2022/2023 at Visegrad Insight and a Doctoral candidate in Area Studies (Russia and East Europe) at the Oxford School of Global and Area Studies.
 His project examines the ways in which émigré journals addressed their home societies behind the Iron Curtain.
 He is a Researcher in the project ‘Europe in a Changing World’, led by Professor Timothy Garton Ash and Professor Paul Betts, at the European Studies Center at the University of Oxford.
 Read Jan’s articles here.